 Retinopathy of prematurity — In most affected babies, this condition gets better on its own.
 Abnormal vessels disappear.
 A small number of more serious cases get worse without treatment.
 Babies who need treatment are treated in the first few months of life.
 It is usually possible to know within months whether there is any significant long-term damage to vision.

-Diabetic retinopathy — Controlling blood sugar and blood pressure can slow or halt the progress of the disease.
+Diabetic retinopathy — Controlling blood sugar and blood pressure can help delay and maybe even prevent the onset of the disease.
 Treatments can repair existing damage.

 Hypertensive retinopathy — Lowering blood pressure often can stop ongoing damage to the retina.
 However, some existing damage can persist.

 Central serous retinopathy — Most cases go away without any treatment within three to four months.
 Full vision can return within six months.

 Retinopathy of prematurity — The first line of defense is regular prenatal care.
 This helps to prevent premature birth.
 Premature and low-birth-weight infants should be screened for retinopathy of prematurity if they: